Skoparov/pack_alg/README.md

 template< typename predicate >
 struct not_
 ```
-Holds the opposite of the value of the provided predicate.
+Holds the type of a predicate that applies ```logical not``` to the result of the specified predicate.

 ####  of::fits_any/of::fits_none
 ```